 The UBC Physics and Astronomy Outreach Program offers professional development workshops 1-2 times a year.
 These workshops are designed for both physics teachers and for teachers of all sciences.

-The cost of the workshop is $60.00, which will cover the cost of a take-home kit for the teacher, supplies for hands-on activities, coffee, and lunch.
+The cost of the workshop is $60.00 (discount for teacher candidates available), which will cover the cost of a take-home kit for the teacher, supplies for hands-on activities, coffee, and lunch.
 Teachers who complete this Pro-D will also be eligible to borrow the “Lend an Experiment” (LEx) kits we put together to use with their own classes.

 About the “Lend an Experiment” (LEx) kits:

 The lack of funding to purchase supplies for hands-on activities is a significant barrier for teachers to teach physics and climate change in their classrooms.
 A new program we are starting this year is “Lend an Experiment”– 25 hands-on kits will be assembled and put into boxes for local teachers to borrow.
 Teachers attending this Pro-D event will be eligible to borrow LEx boxes for us in their classrooms; those from Vancouver Downtown Eastside will receive priority in borrowing the LEx kits.

 We would like to thank Pacific Institute for Climate Solutions and other donors for their generous support for the development of LEx kits and relevant educational materials.